The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Volume Measurement

 A positive value of $F_{\text{YES}}$ indicates that new collateral has been committed on net by YES-side traders through share minting, representing fresh capital entering the market.
 A negative value indicates net capital withdrawal through share burning, as traders redeem their positions for the underlying collateral.

 The gross market activity ($V^G$) for the Trump YES shares over an interval $T$ is:

-As shown above, the gross market activity decomposes into the exchange-equivalent trading volume and the absolute net inflow.
-While $V^E$ captures the reshuffling of existing positions among traders, which is analogous to secondary-market turnover, $V^G$ additionally incorporates the net flow of new capital into or out of the market, providing a more comprehensive measure of total economic activity involving YES shares.
+As shown above, gross market activity is the sum of exchange-equivalent trading volume and absolute net inflow.
+While $V^E$ captures the reshuffling of existing positions among traders, which is analogous to secondary-market turnover, $V^G$ also incorporates the net flow of new capital into or out of the market, providing a broader measure of market-level activity.

+Our measures are built on the \texttt{OrderFilled} and \texttt{OrdersMatched} events.
+Conversion-related events are excluded.
+Because conversion is unilateral rather than counterparty-matched, it does not generate secondary-market turnover, so excluding it does not affect $V^E$.
+Conversion is also excluded from net inflow $F$.
+Whereas mint and burn flows reflect capital committed or withdrawn based on directional exposure, conversion is a position-management and arbitrage tool: it transforms one set of positions into an economically equivalent set without changing directional exposure to the event.
+We therefore exclude it from $F$, which is designed to capture directional capital commitments.
+We describe conversion in \autoref{polymarket} for institutional completeness but exclude it from the decomposition by design.